with your Parse.ly site id, e.g.

 Where should I place the tracker?

-The Parse.ly tracker must be placed within the
+The Parse.ly tracker should be placed within the

 <body> of the page (not in the